Edoardo27/sports_analysis/README.md

 # <ins>Sports Analysis</ins>
-Personal project in which I analyze the data of a cricket league.
+Personal project in which I analyse the data of a cricket league.
 The project's Jupyter Notebook is uploaded above.

 **<ins>Language</ins>**: *Python*